dashesy/imagesorter/README.md

 # TODO

-Paralelize and cache to disk to handle large number of images.
+1. Paralelize and cache to disk to handle large number of images.
 (Currently fine up to few hundreds)
+2. Add option to minimize the cost function (max sum path) for maximum similarity sort.
+Can start from current sort as a good initial condition.